 Symptoms of ALS do not usually appear until after a patient passes 50 years of age, and when the symptoms are noticeable, the treatment options are generally not very effective.
 Muscle cramps, weakness, and contractions are some of the early signs of the disease.
 As it progresses, you may have trouble swallowing, difficulty talking, or become unable to hold your head up.
 Weight loss and difficulty breathing are further symptoms of the condition that do not tend to appear until it is well advanced.
 However, not every muscle cramp means ALS is present, but if you have chronic muscle issues, it is recommended that you have a thorough medical screening for ALS.

 Treatment is generally supportive as there are no known cures for ALS.
-A medication known as riluzole can help slow the progression of symptoms, but the disease will still continue to assert itself despite this treatment.
+A medication known as riluzole can help slow the progression of symptoms, but the disease will continue to assert itself despite this treatment.
 Other medications, such as baclofen for muscle spasms and amitriptyline for excess saliva, can help to control some of the symptoms caused by the lack of muscle control.
 Rehabilitation, physical therapy, and other exercises are also important to maintain as much muscle strength and flexibility as possible.
 Problems with gagging and choking are often seen with ALS, and a permanent tube may be inserted into the stomach for feeding.

 Stem Cell Therapy for ALS